-The current risk management is described in a general way, taking into account the design and operational conditions of the dam facility, operational experience and the current organization.
+The prerequisites for risk management are described in a general way, taking into account the design and operational conditions of the dam facility, operational experience and the current organization.

 4.3 Risk identification

 The purpose of risk identification is to identify, understand and describe risks.
 Risk identification is carried out with the help of the questions in Figure 2 which include the condition of the dam facility, any threats, and the potential causes of faults.